-The initial hype of direct to customer digital advice has certainly passed its peak, as new entrants have defined the best-in class digital experience.
-Although a simple and intuitive digital experience is paramount, ultimately wealth management will continue to derive the most value from an adviser focused business model, with the human relationship being key.
-Investors, predominantly, seek peace of mind and security that a reputed firm will help them manage and grow their investments and they will turn to 'experts' to help them.
+The initial hype of direct to consumer digital advice has certainly passed its peak, as new entrants have defined the best-in class digital experience.
+Although a simple and intuitive digital experience is paramount, ultimately wealth management will continue to derive the most value from a FAfocused business model, with the human relationship being key.

-However, the rate at which financial advisers are adapting to digital change is significantly lower than other industries, causing an expectation mismatch.
-Robust client relationships that provide personalised advice will always be the fundamental driver of revenue across the industry.
-Digital innovation will become the key enabler to drive efficiency, and support advisers develop deeper and more relevant relationships.
+The rate at which financial advisors are adapting to this digital change is significantly lower than other industries and clients, causing an expectation mismatch.
+Robust client relationships that provide personalized advice will always be the fundamental driver of revenue across the industry.
+Digital innovation will become the key enabler to drive efficiency, and help FAs develop deeper and more relevant relationships.

-Ultimately, the digital platform is only as good as the advisers, clients, and assets it services.
-Some current digital platforms only address specific client segments and only service a portion of their financial needs.
+Ultimately, the digital platform is only as good as the advisors, clients, and assets it services.
+Certain available digital platforms in the industry only address a select client segment and only service a portion of their financial needs.

-Firms must ensure that their technological capabilities are flexible enough to address the needs of their clientele, regardless of total wealth or age or other demographics.
-Clients are showing a true interest in working with advisers who understand their individual needs, wants, and goals and are able to move rapidly with fintech growth - creating a more cohesive wealth ecosystem.
+Firms must ensure that their technological capabilities are flexible enough to address the needs of their clientele, regardless of total wealth or age.
+Clients are showing a true interest in working with advisors who understand their individual needs, wants, and goals.
+Consider that 41 percent of millennials want technology-enabled financial planning tools and 39 percent want customized service.
+Building a flexible platform that services a wide range of advisors will attract new business from all client segments and optimize the client wallet across the entire financial relationship as new technologies are introduced.